acornprover/acornprover.org/docs/tutorial/master-plan.md

 To learn more, you can check out the [Language Reference](/docs/category/language-reference).

-If you'd like to contribute to the Acorn library, check out the [Acorn library on GitHub](https://github.com/acornprover/acornlib).
+If you'd like to contribute theorems to the Acorn library, check out the [Acorn library on GitHub](https://github.com/acornprover/acornlib).

-If you have ideas for improvements to the Acorn language, the AI, or the user experience, the best place to start is...
-TODO.
+If you have other ideas or questions about Acorn, let's [discuss them on Discord](https://discord.gg/RqXxaye4MC).

 Thanks for reading!